signalogic/SigSRF_SDK/mediaTest_readme.md

 ```C
 ./mediaTest -cx86 -iusb0 -omelp_tst.wav -Csession_config/wav_test_config_melpe
 ```
 Note that various USB devices have different capabilities and options for sampling rate and number of channels.
 For example, the Focusrite 2i2 supports four (4) rates from 44.1 to 192 kHz.
-In codec + audio mode, mediaTest selects a device rate that is "nearest integer multiple" (or nearest integer divisor) to the test rate, and performs sampling rate conversion as needed.
-As one typical example, when testing a narrowband codec (8 kHz sampling rate), mediaTest will select a device rate of 48 kHz, and then decimate and filter by 1/6.
+In codec + audio mode, mediaTest selects a device rate that is the "nearest integer multiplier" (or nearest integer divisor, or combination of multiplier and divisor) to the test rate, and performs sampling rate conversion as needed.
+As one typical example, when testing a narrowband codec (8 kHz sampling rate), mediaTest will select a device rate of 48 kHz, apply lowpass filtering, and then decimate by 1/6.

 The mediaTest command lines below show (i) USB audio acquisition of a stereo wav file at 48 kHz, and (ii) processing USB audio with the EVS codec at 16 kHz sampling rate.
 ```C